amengel/amengel.github.io/research.md

     - title:   "Knock out Blows or the Status Quo?: Capturing Momentum in the 2016 Primaries"
       #author:  ""
       journal: "The Journal of Politics"
-      note:    "(with Joshua D. Clinton and Marc Trussler)"
+      note:    "with Joshua D. Clinton and Marc Trussler"
       year:    "Forthcoming"
       #url:     "http://publish-more-stuff.org"
       #doi:     "http://dx.doi.org"